khalicki/junit-data-table/README.md

 testImplementation("io.github.khalicki:junit-data-table:0.1.0-SNAPSHOT")
 ```

-For parametrized tests JUnit requires `junit-jupiter-params` so if you don't have it already add also:
+For parameterized tests JUnit requires `junit-jupiter-params` so if you don't have it already add also:
 ```kotlin
 testImplementation("org.junit.jupiter:junit-jupiter-params:<version>")
 ```